thuan25032k/Project1/README.md

           + Finding factors that positively and negatively impact the price of Airbnb rooms in LAC using linear regression analysis.
 ## blog post
 See blog post at this [link](https://medium.com/@minhnguynthun/special-los-angeles-city-airbnb-rooms-made-for-you-ac256b40391)
+## Acknowledgments
+Must give credit to [Inside Airbnb](http://insideairbnb.com/get-the-data.html) for the data.
+Inside Airbnb is an independent, non-commercial set of tools and data that allows you to explore how Airbnb is really being used in cities around the world.
+The data behind the Inside Airbnb site is sourced from publicly available information from the Airbnb site.
+The data has been analyzed, cleansed and aggregated where appropriate to facilitate public discussion.
+Read more disclaimers [here](http://insideairbnb.com/about.html#disclaimers).
+The data is shared to public for further analyses under a [Creative Commons CC0 1.0 Universal (CC0 1.0) "Public Domain Dedication"](https://creativecommons.org/publicdomain/zero/1.0/) license.